PPindel/engine-boost-garage/README.md

 - Too big margin for footer section (all devices) - tracked and fixed on 12th Oct 2022
 - Duplicate ID in footer - tracked and fixed on 14th Oct 2022
 - Bug with map display in booking.html page, no scroll option removed - tracked and fixed on 14th Oct 2022
+- Small bug with too width nav bar (width changed from 100% to auto) - tracked and fixed on 17th Oct 2022

 ## Accessibility